Call for papers

 Submit the paper as a PDF to the EasyChair MT Summit 2025 page (submission type: MT Summit 2025 Research Technical).

-Track chairs: Marco Gaido (Fondazione Bruno Kessler, Italy) and [to be announced]
+Track chairs: Catarina Farinha (Unbabel) and Marco Gaido (Fondazione Bruno Kessler, Italy)

 Submissions (up to 10 pages, plus unlimited pages for references, appendices and sustainability statement) are invited for academic research on all topics related to how professional translators and other types of MT users interact with, are affected by, or conceptualize machine translation.
 Papers should report significant research results with a strong theoretical and/or methodological contribution.